 "Sec.
-24. Election of directors or trustees. - xxx In stock corporations, every stockholder entitled to vote shall have the right to vote in person or by proxy the number of shares of stock standing, at the time fixed in the by-laws, in his own name on the stock books of the corporation, or where the by-laws are silent, at the time of the election; and said stockholder many vote such number of shares for as may persons as there are directors to be elected or he may cumulate said shares and give one candidate as many votes as the number of his shares shall equal, or he may distribute them on the same principle among as many candidates as he shall see fit: Provided, That the total number of votes cast by him shall not exceed the number of shares owned by him as shown in the books of the corporation multiplied by the whole number of directors to be elected: xxx"
+24. Election of directors or trustees. - xxx In stock corporations, every stockholder entitled to vote shall have the right to vote in person or by proxy the number of shares of stock standing, at the time fixed in the bylaws, in his own name on the stock books of the corporation, or where the bylaws are silent, at the time of the election; and said stockholder many vote such number of shares for as may persons as there are directors to be elected or he may cumulate said shares and give one candidate as many votes as the number of his shares shall equal, or he may distribute them on the same principle among as many candidates as he shall see fit: Provided, That the total number of votes cast by him shall not exceed the number of shares owned by him as shown in the books of the corporation multiplied by the whole number of directors to be elected: xxx"

-4 Section 82, Title X. Appraisal Right, Corporation Code of the Philippines f.
+d.
 Security Ownership of Certain Beneficial Owners and Management

-I. Stockholders Owning at Least 5% of the Outstanding Capital Stock as of 11 May 2016 [Record Date]
+(1) Stockholders Owning at Least 5% of the Outstanding Capital Stock as of 11 May 2016:

-Title of Class Name, Address of Record Owner and Relationship with Issuer Name of Beneficial Owner and Relationship with Record Owner Citizenship No. of Shares Held Percent of Class Common PCD Nominee Corporation G/F, Makati Stock Exchange Bldg.
-6767 Ayala Avenue, Makati City N.A Filipino 1,406,084,497 44.29%
+Title of Class Name, Address of Record Owner and Relationship with Issuer Name of Beneficial Owner and Relationship with Record Owner Citizenship Number of Shares Held Percent of Class Common PCD Nominee Corporation G/F Makati Stock Exchange Bldg6767 Ayala Avenue, Makati City N/A Filipino 1,406,043,797 44.29%